Equiangular lines via matrix projection: Concluding remarks

-The only remaining limitation is that the bound obtained in \cite{JTYZZ22} on the second eigenvalue multiplicity $m(\lambda_2)$ for a connected graph with maximum degree $\Delta$, is $O_{\Delta}\left(n / \log{\log{n}} \right)$.
-Note that for normalized adjacency matrices and therefore also for regular graphs, McKenzie, Rasmussen, and Srivastava \cite{MRS20} improve on the approach of \cite{JTYZZ22} to improve the upper bound to $O_{\Delta}(n/\log^{c}{n})$ for some constant $c$.
-However, they give reason to suggest that their methods cannot improve the bound beyond $O_{\Delta}\left(n / \log{n} \right)$.
-Moreover, Haiman, Schildkraut, Zhang, and Zhao \cite{HSZZ21} give a construction of a graph with max degree $\Delta = 4$ and $m(\lambda_2) \geq \sqrt{n / \log{n}}$, and they also point out that for bounded degree ($\Delta = O(1)$) graphs, $\sqrt{n}$ is a natural barrier for group representation based constructions such as theirs.
+\item Regarding real equiangular lines, one of the most interesting questions is to determine how far the approach of Jiang, Tidor, Yao, Zhang, and Zhao \cite{JTYZZ21} can be extended.
+Their method relied on two ingredients: A bound on the maximum degree $\Delta$ of a corresponding graph $G$ which only depends on $\alpha$, and a sublinear bound on the multiplicity $m(\lambda_2)$ of the second eigenvalue $\lambda_2$ of any connected graph with maximum degree at most $\Delta$.
+Since we now have strong bounds on $\Delta$, the only limitation to extending their result is that their bound on second eigenvalue multiplicity $m(\lambda_2)$ for a connected graph with maximum degree $\Delta$ is only $O\left(n \log{\Delta} / \log{\log{n}} \right)$.
+Note that for normalized adjacency matrices and therefore also for regular graphs, McKenzie, Rasmussen, and Srivastava \cite{MRS21} improve on the approach of \cite{JTYZZ21} to improve the upper bound to $O_{\Delta}(n/\log^{c}{n})$ for some constant $c$.
+However, they give reason to suggest that their methods cannot go beyond $O_{\Delta}\left(n / \log{n} \right)$.
+Moreover, Haiman, Schildkraut, Zhang, and Zhao \cite{HSZZ22} give a construction of a graph with max degree $\Delta = 4$ and $m(\lambda_2) \geq \sqrt{n / \log{n}}$, and they also point out that for bounded degree ($\Delta = O(1)$) graphs, $\sqrt{n}$ is a natural barrier for group representation based constructions such as theirs.